-There are several committees and teams that contribute to the implementation of StreamNet tasks, including an Executive Committee, a Steering Committee, and supporting workgroup and teams (Figure 6).
-The Coordinated Assessments Partnership (CAP) co-implemented by StreamNet and PNAMP involves a broader set of partners than the StreamNet project alone, and provides a broader jurisdictional engagement to address partners' Pacific Northwest information needs.
+There are several committees and teams that contribute to the implementation of StreamNet tasks, including an Executive Committee, a Steering Committee, and supporting workgroup and teams, including considerable interaction with PNAMP's Fish Monitoring Work Group (Figure 5).
+The Coordinated Assessments Partnership (CAP) co-implemented by StreamNet and PNAMP involves a broader set of partners than the StreamNet project alone and provides a broader jurisdictional engagement to address partners' Pacific Northwest information needs.